NachoxMacho/NachoxMacho/README.md

 ### Hi there 👋

 - 🔭 I’m currently working on developing PowerShell, and improving workflows
-- 🌱 I’m currently learning PowerShell and C#
+- 🌱 I’m currently learning PowerShell, Python, and C#

 <!--
 **NachoxMacho/NachoxMacho** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.